Kraemar History, Family Crest & Coats of Arms

 The surname Kraemar was first found in Bavaria, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging medieval society.
 They later became more prominent as many branches of the same house acquired distant estates, some in foreign countries, always elevating their social status by their great contributions to society.

-Important Dates for the Kraemar family
+Early History of the Kraemar family

 This web page shows only a small excerpt of our Kraemar research.
 Another 177 words (13 lines of text) covering the years 1720, 1801, 1817, 1705, 1430, 1505, 1764, 1568, 1637 and 1617 are included under the topic Early Kraemar History in all our PDF Extended History products and printed products wherever possible.